Kunstmaan/kStrano/README.md

 * cap kuma:fix:perms, this will run the fixperms command on the server from [kDeploy][kdeploy].
 * cap kuma:fpm:reload, this will reload fpm on the server.
 * cap kuma:fpm:restart, this will restart fpm on the server.
-* cap kuma:apc:clear, this will clear the apc cache.
+* cap kuma:fpm:graceful_restart, this will gracefully restart fpm on the server.
 * cap kuma:changelog, this will show the log of what changed compared to the deployed version
 * cap kuma:sync, this will sync the database and rsync the uploaded files from online to local